A Glug of Oil

 You'll be pleased to know it's actually really very simple and involves nothing tricky or fancy.

-Yesterday I posted on FaceBook and Instagram this picture was taken on my phone if you please, but it got such a good response that I decided to share my secret.
+Yesterday I posted on FaceBook and Instagram this picture was taken on my phone if you please.
+It got such a good response that I decided to share my secret.

 Which oil to use